jnozzi/cocoadev.com/markdown/CoreDataObjectInsertionAndEditing.md

 [ Page re-factored to be a how-to. ]

 Often times developers have the need to immediately edit an attribute (such as a title) of a newly-inserted object in a table.
 For instance, inserting a new "entry" into a list of entries, you'll want to immediately begin editing the title rather than naming it "New Entry" and forcing the user to double-click to edit the title, since that's the first thing users are likely to want to do.
-There are several key things to keep in mind when doing this with a General/CoreData application using the General/CocoaBindings mechanism.
+There are several key things to keep in mind when doing this with a CoreData application using the CocoaBindings mechanism.

 ----

 **Insertion**

-After the new entity instance is inserted into the managed object context (either via an object controller's     -add: method or by     General/NSEntityDescription's     +insertNewObjectForEntityForName:inManagedObjectContext: method), you should make any changes to the object, then call your managed object context's     -processPendingChanges method.
+After the new entity instance is inserted into the managed object context (either via an object controller's     -add: method or by     NSEntityDescription's     +insertNewObjectForEntityForName:inManagedObjectContext: method), you should make any changes to the object, then call your managed object context's     -processPendingChanges method.

-- (General/IBAction)newEntry:(id)sender
+- (IBAction)newEntry:(id)sender
 {
 	// Add a new entry
-	id newEntry = General/[NSEntityDescription
+	id newEntry = [NSEntityDescription
                                 insertNewObjectForEntityForName:@"Entry"
                                 inManagedObjectContext:[self managedObjectContext]];
        // Make changes to newEntry here ...

-       // Force the context to process the changes General/self managedObjectContext] processPendingChanges];
+       // Force the context to process the changes self managedObjectContext] processPendingChanges];

        // Inform some controller that it needs
        // to rename the entry